PrathimaGopal/CMPE295/smartApartment/device/README.md

 The directory hirearchy has code for the following under Final_Working_Code.

-For Apratments - Base Station, Living Room End Device and Living Room Temperature and Humidity
+For Apartments - Base Station, Living Room End Device and Living Room Temperature and Humidity

 BaseStationHome - BaseStation Code for Apartments Files - BaseStationHome.ino, secrets1.h